CRS Automotive Stoney Creek Hamilton auto shop Google reviews Over 600 GOOGLE REVIEWS

 • Google reviews

-How Prone Are Electric Cars to Catching Fire?
+How Prone Are Electric Cars to Catching Fire? (updated)

-October 14, 2019 By CRS Automotive
+October 20, 2022 By CRS Automotive

 “A battery-powered vehicle having a fire incident is newsworthy.
-A gasoline-powered vehicle having a fire is newsworthy only if it stops traffic,” said Steven Risser, senior research leader at Battelle, a nonprofit research and development firm, and one of the leading experts on the risk of fires in electric vehicles.
+A gasoline-powered vehicle having a fire is newsworthy only if it stops traffic,” said Steven Risser, senior research leader at Battelle, a nonprofit research and development firm and one of the leading experts on the risk of fires in electric vehicles

 So, how prone are electric cars to catching fire exactly?
 Stick with us to find out!